acarson303/acarson303.github.io/README.md

 ### Worksamples

 This is a sample project to showcase portfolio work samples.
 All files except this one are blank.
-Refer to index.md file for sammple work.
+Refer to index.md file for sample work.

 <!--